Yahaya-Salisu/real_world_asset/2025-07-Cap-Contest/[M-01]-missing-pause-check.md

 #### Summary:
-The protocol introduces a `pauseAsset()` mechanism intended to stop interaction of specific asset during emergency time. `borrow()` function checks paused via `ValidationLogic.validateBorrow()`, but critical function like `addAsset()` does not perform any pause validation, making it possible to call it even when the asset is paused.
+The protocol introduces a `pauseAsset()` mechanism intended to stop interaction of specific asset during emergency time. `borrow()` function checks paused via `ValidationLogic.validateBorrow()`, but critical function like `addAsset()` does not perform any pause checking, making it possible to call it even when the asset is paused.

 #### Description:
-In borrow(), the call to `ValidationLogic.validateBorrow()` checks pause == false, if not it will revert.
+Call to `ValidationLogic.validateBorrow()` In `borrow()` function checks pause status properly.
 ```solidity
     function validateBorrow(ILender.LenderStorage storage $, ILender.BorrowParams memory params) external view {
         if (params.amount < $.reservesData[params.asset].minBorrow) revert MinBorrowAmount();